maltesie/bridge2/README.md

 # Bridge2

-This program aims to provide an interactive tool to analyze haydrogen bonds and hydrophobic interactions in crystal structures and Molecular Dynamics (MD) simulations.
+This program aims to provide an interactive tool to analyze hydrogen bonds and hydrophobic interactions in crystal structures and Molecular Dynamics (MD) simulations.
 It is compatible with structures and trajectories that can be accessed with [MDAnalysis](https://userguide.mdanalysis.org/1.0.0/formats/index.html).
 The corresponding publication with an examplatory application can be found [here](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.1c00306).

 ## Installation guide

-This is a standalone version of Bridge2.
-It is written in Python3 (3.7+) and Qt5 and depends on Qt5 (5.14.1+) and the python packages MDAnalysis (0.19.2+) and PySide2 (5.14.1+).
+For Linux and Windows, there are pre-packed binary versions of the program [here](https://github.com/maltesie/bridge2/releases/).
-After installing  the dependencies you can use the bridge script to create a virtual environment with the  necessary python packages in your bridge folder and launch bridge.
+If you encounter problems with the binaries, you can also download the source code, install the dependencies and use the bridge2 script to start the program:

 #### IMPORTANT: Deactivate any other virtual environment or conda environment before the installation and before running bridge.

 ### 1 Install dependencies

-#### 1.a Ubuntu/Debian
+#### 1.a Linux

-> sudo apt-get install libxcb-xinerama0 build-essential python3-dev python3-venv
+> sudo apt-get install libxcb-xinerama0 build-essential python3-dev python3-venv (Ubuntu/Debian)

-#### 1.b RHEL 8

-To install all necessary dependencies, you can run the provided install script:

-> bash rhel8_dependencies
+> bash rhel8_dependencies (RHEL8)

-#### 1.c Fedora

-> sudo dnf install python3-devel
+> sudo dnf install python3-devel (Fedora)

-#### 1.d macOS
+#### 1.b macOS

 In order to install the required software for Bridge2 to work, we recommend using the Homebrew package manager.
 The later commands assume it is installed on your system.
 You can